 If you’re using i-Sight case management software to manage your investigation, the final report can be generated with one click.
 Since investigators are using the case file on a daily basis to record their notes, send emails and record exhibits, the preparation of the final report can happen in minutes.
 Investigators simply select the desired final report template and click a button to extract information from the i-Sight case file into an MS Word document.
 The result is a polished and consistent final report based on a comprehensive and auditable electronic case file.

+One of our top internal investigation tips?
 If you’re not using case management software, download our free Investigation Report Template to create your final investigation report.

 7. Take Action